Expert Legal Support for Victims of Serious Motorcycle Accidents in Des Moines, IA

 Motorcyclists in Iowa are protected under Iowa motorcycle statutes, which hold negligent drivers accountable and liable to Iowa bikers.
 A motorcyclist injured in an Iowa motorcycle accident may be able to get fair compensation for injuries caused by the other driver’s negligence.

-Iowa is a fault-prone state.
+Iowa is an at-fault state.
 This means that car accidents are governed by the law of negligence.
 In your Iowa motorcycle accident, the person who is found to be “at fault” for the accident may be held completely liable for your injuries and losses.

 Moreover, you may also be able to claim damages if you were somewhat responsible for the accident but not entirely at fault.
 In other words, your share of the blame must be less than 50%.
 The percentage of fault that you are responsible for may lessen your damages.
 For example: If you were 25% at fault for the accident, your total damages would be lowered by 25%.
 In Iowa, this is referred to as Contributory Negligence or Comparative Fault.